Benc93/FASST-Challenge/README.md

 The Challenge was to design a simple underground train network called FAAST (Fast And Accessible Super Tube) with the following capabilities:

 1. The system must contain trains
-2. Trains can travel between stations
+2. Trains can exit and enter stations
 3. Inside the stations, passengers must be able to alight and board the train
 4. A passenger must 'touch in' and 'touch out' of their station
 5. Each coach has a maximum passenger capacity